 In basic terms, the Sovereign is twice the size of the Half Sovereign.
 The smaller coin is an exact miniature replica of the larger version, both being made from 22-carat alloy mix and front and back design.
-A full Sovereign is about the size of a one pence piece and weighs 7.98g, while the half Sovereign is closer to the old halfpenny size and weighs 3.99g.
+A full gold Sovereign coin is about the size of a one pence piece and weighs 7.98g, while the half Sovereign is closer to the old halfpenny size and weighs 3.99g.
 Both have a face value, qualifying them as legal tender in the UK, with the larger coin featuring a £1 value, and the half Sovereign 50p.

 The half sovereign goes by that name since it is half the weight of a full sovereign, and has half the gold content.
 The face value of the half-sovereign is also half a pound.
 The Bank of England decided to discontinue the gold standard in 1931.
 Since then, the half-sovereign was minted as a bullion coin.
 However, it continued to be recognised as legal tender in the UK.